nctsiridis/plife/README.md

 ## Basic Usage (without runner)

-If your architecture matches arm64, the provided executable may work.
-Otherwise, you will need to compile the program in the provided build folder.
+The provided executable may not work on your architecture.
+If this is the case, you will need to compile the program in the provided build folder.
 We recommend using Conan + CMake, config files for which are provided.

 ```bash
 cd build